 I am so glad you found me, and I’m thankful for this opportunity to share with you a little about my life and work.

 Although born in California, I grew up in Ecuador, South America, where my parents are from.
-I returned to the United States in the mid 1980’s.
+I returned to the United States in the mid 1980’s and until the time came for me to follow my heart and write full time, I developed a corporate career in International Sales Operations.

 My published works include the philosophical fantasy novels; Faery Sight, Cradle Gift and Nahia.
 The award-winning Faerie Legacy Series chronicles the lives of three matriarchs over a period of 200 years.

-Seven Ghostly Spins: a brush with the supernatural; is my most recent release and it is a collection of six short stories* and one novella.
-These deliciously gruesome, carefully crafted tales are all based on true ghost legends and a couple of my own paranormal experiences.
+Seven Ghostly Spins: a brush with the supernatural, released on All Souls Day 2018, is a carefully crafted collection of six short stories* and one novella.
+These deliciously gruesome tales are all based on true ghost legends and a couple of my own paranormal experiences.

 *Featured author Kelsey E. Gerard contributed She Caught a Ride to this award-winning collection.